 Plan ahead - Deadlines rarely show up out of the blue.
 So before crunch time hits, make a plan.
 Take care of all those errands you've been putting off.
 Get the oil changed, schedule the kids physicals/haircuts/dental appointments, make that big trip to the grocery store.
 Stock up on healthy snacks (we'll talk more about those below), easy-to-prepare meal items and toilet paper.
 Because let's face it, no one wants to have to take time away from their hectic writing schedule to run to the store for toilet paper.
 Plan your meals in advance.
 If you're making a casserole, make two and freeze the second one.
 Then, when time is of the essence, all you have to do is pop it in the oven and continue writing.

-Get up and move - We recently moved into a new house and my office happens to be on the opposite end of the house from the kitchen.
-I'm a big tea drinker and while I contemplated keeping my electric kettle in my office, I ultimately decided the walk to the kitchen, which is no less than 50 steps each way, would be a better idea.
+Get up and move - My office happens to be on the opposite end of the house from the kitchen.
+I'm a big tea drinker and while I contemplated keeping my electric kettle in my office, I ultimately decided the walk to the kitchen would be a better idea.